Biosion, Inc. Appoints Steven Knapp, Pharm.D. as Chief Regulatory & Quality Officer

 Aug 22, 2022, 01:00 ET

-NEWARK, N.J. and NANJING, China, Aug.
+NEWARK, Del. and NANJING, China, Aug.
 22, 2022 /PRNewswire/ -- Biosion, Inc. ("Biosion"), a leading global R&D biotechnology company, today announced the appointment of Steven Knapp, PharmD., as Chief Regulatory & Quality Officer.
 In this position, he is responsible for the strategic leadership and execution of all regulatory and quality aspects of the company's pipeline globally.
 He will report to Hugh Davis, Ph.D., Chief Operating Officer, and President of Biosion USA, Inc. Prior to joining Biosion, Steven was most recently SVP of global Regulatory and Quality at Antares Pharmaceuticals.

 "We are delighted to welcome Steven to our executive leadership team in this important role as we continue to expand our global R&D capabilities." said Hugh Davis Ph.D.
 "As we are progressing more oncology and autoimmune assets to the clinic in both the U.S. and China, Steven's strong Regulatory and Quality expertise will be extremely valuable to guide our Development, Regulatory and Filing strategies worldwide."